We’re test optional. Here’s what you need to know.

 Just choose the No Test Option on your application.

-Students can complete a form to request to change to the No Test Option.
+Students can complete a form in their applicant portal to request to change to the No-Test Option.
 Requests to change from a test submitting student to the No Test Option must be made prior to notification of an admission decision.

 Our admissions committee would like to offer you an opportunity to support your No Test Option application by submitting an additional 250-550 word essay that offers insights into your personal experience and background.
 Although an additional essay is not required, we would appreciate the opportunity to learn more about you and your potential contributions to the university.
 You may choose one of the following options: